zdenek-lach/Ender-Jumper-2/README.md

 # Ender-Jumper-2
-My little game remade in an actual game engine.
+My school project -> make any .NET Forms project resulted in a pretty fun game with broken mechanics because it was a form..
+So I've remade this into an actual game using Unity Engine :).

 Unity FTW!